Big publishers are pushing subscriptions, but at least they're making better clients these days

 It seems unlikely that Valve added subscription functionality to Steam with no intention of putting other subscriptions in front of us.
 Microsoft is putting games on Steam now, too.
 Could Xbox Game Pass make its way to Steam one day?
 It feels unlikely, but possible.
 And could Valve introduce its own subscription program?
 You really never know with Valve.
 Remember when it dropped paid mods out of nowhere?

 If videogame subscription services aren't the future, it's not going to be for a lack of trying, both on and off Steam.
-But at least the baseline level of quality for a game client seems to be improving as a result, so if you're not into subscriptions (and Xbox Game Pass is tempting for just about anyone) at least there's a silver lining.
+But at least the baseline level of quality for a game client seems to be improving, so if you're not into subscriptions (despite Xbox Game Pass being tempting for just about anyone), there's a silver lining.

 Regarding the new EA Desktop application, of course it puts the EA Play and EA Play Pro subscriptions front and center, as I mentioned.
 Each game has a tag which lets you know which subscription package it comes with, if either.
 It's not horribly intrusive, and if you want to use the store like a regular store and buy games and DLC like you used to, it's easy enough to do so—although EA is already toying with subscription-only games.
 For example, you can buy the brand new FIFA 21 with a one-time $60 purchase on Origin or Steam, but last year's game, FIFA 20, is now only available with EA Play if you don't already own it.
 The future is here?